 - Charge your scooter batteries regularly.

-- Batteries can be affected by low temperatures (see storage).
+- Batteries can be affected by low temperatures, so be sure to store them accordingly.

 Cleaning & damage

-Cleaning your mobility scooter regularly prevents dirt and grit building up and potentially entering the moving parts of your scooter, such as the brakes.
+The fact that keeping your mobility scooter clean is a good idea should come as no surprise.
+Cleaning your mobility scooter regularly prevents dirt and grit building up and potentially entering and damaging the moving parts of your scooter, such as the brakes or the mobility scooter motors.
 It can also prevent rust.
+What it can also prevent are unnecessary health problems.
+Dust, dirt and grit are not good for anyone – not for you nor for your mobility scooter.

 Cover your mobility scooter motor when not in use.

-Store your mobility scooter motor in a dry, clean & secure area (e.g. garage or shed).
+Store your mobility scooter motor in a dry, clean and secure area.
+If you don’t own a garage or a shed, store it in your house or apartment.

-Scooters should always be covered when not in use to protect them from low temperatures and prevent corrosion.
-Low temperatures can affect batteries as can high temperatures, which can affect the overall life span of your battery.
+As is stated above in the Batteries section, scooters should always be covered when not in use to protect them from low temperatures and prevent corrosion.
+Low temperatures can affect batteries as can high temperatures, which can affect the overall lifespan of your battery.

-Mobility scooters have moving parts and safety parts such as brakes, & enclosed mechanics, like the electric motor.
+Mobility scooters have moving parts and safety parts such as brakes, and enclosed mechanics, like the electric mobility scooter motor.
 These need to be checked and serviced by a trained person.

-Most manufacturers recommend a yearly service; this also may be stipulated as part of your insurance agreement.
+Most manufacturers recommend a yearly service.
+This also may be stipulated as part of your insurance agreement, but if it’s not, make sure to arrange for a trained serviceman to regularly check your mobility scooter.

-Follow these simple steps to improve the life span of your mobility scooter and enjoy the independence it can bring.
+Follow the simple steps outlined in this brief article to improve the lifespan of your mobility scooter, and safely and carelessly enjoy the independence it can bring for a long time.